Xangis/VorbitalPlayer/README.md

 wxWidgets.
 It is written in C++ and uses a number of libraries for file format support (mpg123, libsndfile, libogg, libvorbis, libwavpack, etc.)

+It was written to work with Qt 5.

+### Goals

+The goal with Vorbital Player is/was to build a music player that loaded quickly and JUST played music, without presuming to try to manage your music library (including all of those "connect to the internet to download media information" features).

+I want to hear a song instantly when I double-click on the file.
+I don't want to have to wait for a software update to finish, for an app to phone home and check for music news, wait for thousands of icons and images to load, or to be presented with a store.
+I just want the song to play, hassle-free.

 ### Building on Windows

+NOTE: THIS SHOULD NOT BE BUILT USING VISUAL STUDIO.
+USE QT CREATOR.
+      VISUAL STUDIO IS FOR DEBUGGING ONLY.

 Building for Windows will be a nuisance because you will have to set paths to all of the various audio libraries (the Windows build isn't as well-maintained as the Linux build, and the Qt version hasn't been released on Windows yet).
 If you just want the app, an installable version of Vorbital 4.0 for Windows is available in the installer folder.

+There is a package.bat script in the installer folder.
+It is designed to work with the Desktop App Converter.
+Howver, I never was able to get a reliably working appx installer package (certificate and permission problems never quite worked out).
+The normal .exe installer works fine on Windows 10.

+To debug on Visual Studio (it's easier to debug with than Qt Creator):

+- Copy moc_*.cpp files from build output directory for the Qt Creator build.
+Rename them to have a leading underscore so they aren't deleted when Qt Creator runs.
+- Fix the include paths in the MOC files.
+  (you could probably skip these two steps by just including the moc files as is, where is in the solution...)
+- Open .sln in Visual Studio and rebuild.
+- Debug.

+The included solution is for Visual Studio 2010, but should work fine with newer versions.

 ### Updating libmpg123 on Windows